nfwyst/dotfiles/.config/nvim/README.md

 10. rust
 11. tree-sitter -- for parser generator
 12. sed -- for formatter to use
-13. rg -- for telescope to work
+13. ripgrep -- for telescope to work
+14. go

 # Optional dependencies